-Do you think that your deck is in need of a repair?
-Maybe it's been out in the elements for many years, and you think that it could use a touch-up.
+Do you think that your deck needs repair?
+Maybe it’s been out in the elements for many years, and you believe that it could use a touch-up.

 Perhaps the deck is starting to show its age and is in desperate need of a new deck staining.

 Whatever the case might be, there are several signs that your deck is due for a repair to some degree.